High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 The nuclear landscape around the heaviest known doubly-magic self-conjugate nucleus $^{100}$Sn exhibits a rich variety of nuclear structure phenomena~\cite{FAESTERMANN2013}.
 Fundamental nuclear properties of nuclei in this region, such as their binding energies, are essential to probe the robustness of the $N$ = $Z$ = 50 shell closure and the evolution of single-particle energies~\cite{Hinke:2012vg}.
 These properties additionally support the investigation of the proton-neutron interaction on long-lived isomers~\cite{Boutachkov2011,Singh2011,DAVIES2017}, and the proximity of the proton drip line~\cite{Mazzocchi2007}.
-Furthermore, the binding energies serve as important input for an accurate description of the rapid proton capture (rp) process occurring in extreme astrophysical environments~\cite{Schatz_2017}.
-The robustness of the established magic numbers far from stability can be evaluated both with experimentally measured and theoretically estimated atomic masses~\cite{Erler:2012tu,Mougeot2021}.
-Masses of $^{95\textnormal{-}97}$Ag ($N$ = 48 - 50) provide information on the evolution of the $N$ = 50 shell gap near the proton dripline, where the magic numbers possibly vanish and new ones may appear.
-The atomic masses near the $N$ = $Z$ line also provide information concerning the proton-neutron interaction and Wigner energy~\cite{Hamaker2021}.
+Furthermore, the binding energies serve as important input for an accurate description of the rapid proton capture (rp) process occurring in extreme astrophysical environments~\cite{Schatz_2017,Zhou2023}.
+The robustness of the established magic numbers far from stability can be evaluated both with experimentally measured and theoretically estimated atomic masses~\cite{Erler:2012tu,Mougeot2021,Ali2023}.
+Masses of $^{95\textnormal{-}97}$Ag ($N$ = 48 - 50) provide information on the evolution of the $N$ = 50 shell gap near the proton dripline.
+The question of whether the neutron magic number persists or diminishes remains open, and this phenomenon has been investigated in other regions~\cite{Wienholtz2013a,Michimasa18,Leis18}.
+The atomic masses near the $N$ = $Z$ line also provide information concerning the proton-neutron interaction and Wigner energy~\cite{Mardor21,Hamaker2021}.
 Computationally costly theoretical approaches to calculate the properties of neutron-deficient nuclei near the $N$ = $Z$ region have been intensively used to predict the binding energy, decay rates, excitation energies, quadrupole collectivity and the enhanced magicity~\cite{Caurier05,Hinke:2012vg,Lorusso2012,Togashi2018,Lubos2019,soma20,Park2020,HORNUNG2020,Hamaker2021,Mougeot2021,Sun2021,Zuker2021}.
 Accurate experimental mass data are highly desired to validate the predictions of different theoretical approaches.